austin20XX/iot-canvas/ProjectNotes.md

 ## Webthing-Arduino
   Makefile specific 6.13.0 of ArduinoJson.
 6.14.0 has breaking changes.
+  Use WiFiNina library by defining macro to trigger that load path

-  Thing Devices take id and title, but Thing Properties take id and description; So title must be set on property manually.
+  Thing Devices take id and title, but Thing Properties take id and description; So title must be set on property manually. adapter->update() adds significant program memory; Too much for my arduino uno :( .
+Goes from 15610(48% usage) to 47340(146%) usage....

   ## W3C Web Of Things
   ### Thing Devices